Nemin32/Nemin32.github.io/_drafts/folklore2.md

 As for why the game didn't happen, Lorne Lanning [recounts the story](https://magogonthemarch.wordpress.com/lost-oddworld-inhabitants-hand-of-odd-and-citizen-siege-2013/) of how he met Robert Kotick (then-CEO of Activision) in a toilet, who warned him not to proceed with HoO's development.
-Lanning seemingly took this heavily to heart as soon enough the game was dropped and never pursued again.
+Lanning seemingly took this to heart as soon enough the game was dropped and never pursued again.

 ## Conclusion

 Of course, the list goes on.
 OWI had several projects throughout its existence which are only artificially kept alive as myths and legends in the fandom's collective consciousness.
-Wage Wars, Citizen Siege, the planned social-media games, all things some people likely still expect to see, but if there is one thing that should become apparent, it's that fifteen years have past, it's about time to let go.
+Wage Wars, Citizen Siege, the planned social-media games, all things some people likely still expect to see, but after reading this post I hope at least for some it becomes apparent: **Fifteen years have passed, it's about time to let go.**